matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Attendance

-Missed 1/2 day on afternoon of Friday, 9/4 for a wedding.
+Missed 1/2 day on afternoon of Friday, 9/4 for a wedding, but other than that I've been present and on time for every class.

 ### Work